SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: Evaluation

-To evaluate the effect of our LiDAR preprocessing step, we train 2DGS with two different initializations.
-First, we run 2DGS with a naively uniformly downsampled point cloud.
+\evalparagraph{Initialization} This experiment isolates the contribution of the ambiguity-guided preprocessing from the focused optimization, by testing what happens when a standard method receives our improved initialization instead of a naive uniform downsampling.
+We train 2DGS with two different initializations: First, we run 2DGS with a naively uniformly downsampled point cloud.
 We find that this leads to significantly less reconstructed beams in the \textsc{Attic} scene than if we provide 2DGS with the LiDAR point cloud structurally downsampled with our preprocessing using our ambiguity heuristic (Secs.~\ref{sec:ambiguity_heuristic} and \ref{sec:preprocess}).
 This is shown in Fig.~\ref{img:uniform_sampling}.
-However, even with this better initialization, 2DGS still performs notably worse than our focused surfel splatting approach.
+Our initialization increases quality drastically.
+However, even with this better initialization, 2DGS still performs notably worse than our focused 2DGS approach, showcasing the effectiveness of our complete pipeline.

 \evalparagraph{Missing Points} Our method results in accurate point clouds, as seen in the high precision scores in Tab.~\ref{tab:comparison} (right).
 To further evaluate the effect of missing points, we measure the recall against the synthetically removed points on \textsc{kitchen}.
 We see that in a radius of 10 mm 35\% of the points are completed.
 Within 20 mm 60\% and within 30 mm 74\% of the removed points are completed.